Smiter/example-youtube-app/README.md

 ## Notes

 For a simplicity, I omit routes and it fits this particular case, but it won't allow scaling an app if we want more pages.
-I made it as less dependable from other modules as possible.
+I made it as less dependent on other modules as possible.

 ## Setup